DataDog/documentation/content/tracing/setup/dotnet.md

 | ASP.NET Core MVC | 2.0+     | .NET Core 2.0.x     | Windows | Public Beta       |
 | ASP.NET Core MVC | 2.0+     | .NET Core 2.0.x     | Linux   | Coming soon       |

-Don't see your desired web frameworks?
-[Check with the Datadog Support team][5] to see if we can help.
+Don’t see your desired web frameworks?
+We’re continually adding additional support.
+[Check with the Datadog team][5] to see if we can help.

 ### Data Store Integrations